aetheronhq/tech-radar/public/action-setup.md

 3. Commit and push - **Done!** ✅

-The action will automatically sync tech radar rules on every pull request.
+The action will automatically sync organization Cursor rules on every pull request.

 ## How It Works